wencanis/2020-SONC/README.md

 - Need of physical rest
 - Incidents with hotel bookings
 - Possible injury

-## Derived Planning Constraints
-Each primary destination needs to have the following:
-1. Enough rest time for driving.
-2. More than the essential events planned,
-3. A conservative amount of time allocated to each event; and,
-4. Some leftover events to be scheduled in case of leftover time.

-Hiking times are estimated at 20min/km and 15min/100m of elevation, and rounding up to be conservative.
-These are done very intuitively as the estimates are imprecise to begin with.

 ## Appendix I: List of Candidate Destinations